snowplow-archive/snowplow.github.com/_posts/2015-06-30-visualizing-marketing-attribution-data-with-d3js.md

 The important part is to ['bind' these selections to datasets](http://bost.ocks.org/mike/join/).
 This is done using the `data()` method on the selection.
 The argument passed to `data()` is an array so that elements in the data array can correspond to elements in the selection.

-Here's a sample of our test dataset to make it easier to follow the code that follows:
+Here is a sample of our test dataset to make it easier to follow the code that follows:

 {% highlight js %}
 {